jinyang-yu/DSSG_ERA/pdf_scraper/chunking/README.md

 ## 4. Semantic chunking
 - Group text using embeddings or similarity scores to keep related ideas together
 - Preserves context across chunks; more complex to implement

+I also tried chunking by page, for some pdfs page can also preserves logical structure but for other pdfs it's meanlingless.
+The script is also kept here.